massivemadness/Squircle-CE/README.md

 ### Text Navigation

-You can use these helper methods to navigate in text:
+You can use these extension methods to navigate in text:

 ```kotlin
 editor.moveCaretToStartOfLine()